-Third-level: A draft of this CPS intended for review and/or recommendation as the next formal release.
+Third-level: A draft of this CPS intended for review and/or recommendation as the next formal release

 When the identification at a given level is incremented all subordinate levels revert to zero.
 Only the first two levels need be shown in formal releases (level three is by default zero in any formal release).
 During the drafting of revisions this record shall record all draft versions and their approvals until such time as a formal release is approved.
-Records of ALL past drafting releases shall be preserved within the Försäkringskassan Infrastruktur Management Authority (SSIA IMA) for archival purposes.

 On its effective date a formal version of this CPS shall become the applicable version of the policy for all operational purposes and shall supersede all previous versions which shall thereby become redundant.
-The SSIA IMA shall preserve records of all past versions.
+The EFOS Policy Authority shall preserve records of all past versions..